aspose-cells/Aspose.Cells-Products/cells/en/net/create/xps/_index.md

 ---
 title: Create XPS - Create XPS file in C#
 description: Aspose Excel.
-C# Create XPS File quickly and easily with Aspose.Cells.
-Generate XPS file using C#.
-Create XPS in C#.
-C# XPS Creater.
+Effortlessly generate and manipulate XPS files with the Aspose.Cells for .NET library.
+This powerful API provides a streamlined and efficient solution to create, edit, and manage XPS files directly within your C# applications, fulfilling specific developer needs with high precision.
-keywords: [Aspose Excel., C# Aspose.Cells., C# Create XPS file., Generate XPS file in C#., Create XPS file using C#., Write data to XPS file via C#., Create a XPS file in C#., C# Generate a XPS file., C# XPS Creater]
+keywords: [Aspose Excel., C# Aspose.Cells., C# Create XPS file., Generate XPS file in C#., Write data to XPS file via C#., C# XPS Creater., Aspose.Cells for .NET is a powerful library that enables developers to programmatically create, generate, and manipulate XPS files in C#]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}